 The Association maintains cash funds in a financial institution.
 The account balance is insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2020 and 2019 there were no uninsured balances.
+At December 31, 2021 and 2020 there were no uninsured balances.

-Financial instruments that potentially subject the Association to credit risk consist primarily of investments in money market, bonds, and mutual funds.
+Financial instruments that potentially subject the Association to credit risk consist primarily of investments in money market, mutual funds, and exchange traded and closed end funds.
 Future changes in economic conditions may decrease the value of these investments.